Understanding the Repository Design Pattern in C#

 Step 2: Implement the Repository Interface

-Next, create a concrete implementation of the repository interface.
-This implementation will handle the actual data access logic.
+Next, create a concrete class to implement the interface.
+This class will handle the actual data operations, often using Entity Framework.

 Step 3: Use the Repository in the Application

-To use the repository in your application, you can inject it into your services or controllers.
-Here’s an example of how to use the repository in a service class:
+To use the repository, inject it into your service or controller.
+Here’s an example of using it in a service class:

 Use Cases of the Repository Design Pattern